General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Discussion

 \section{Discussion}

-We have presented the first GRRMHD simulations of a thin accretion disk around a spinning black hole in the so called MAD state with the objective to study the accretion efficiencies and compare our results with the recent paper from \citet{Avara16}.
-Our results have shown that the wind efficiency is greater than the jet efficiency, and the total efficiency reported in this work is similar to that found by \citet{Avara16} when taking into account that in their simulation the total efficiency is slightly higher due to the use of an ad hoc cooling function that does not take into account the effects of scattering and absorption of the radiation.
+We have presented the first GR-Rad-MHD simulations of a thin accretion disk around a spinning black hole in the so called MAD state with the objective to study the accretion efficiencies and compare our results with the recent paper from \citet{Avara16}.
+Our results have shown that the wind efficiency is greater than the jet efficiency, and the total efficiency reported in this work is similar to that found by \citet{Avara16} when taking into account that in their simulation the total efficiency is slightly higher due to the use of an \textit{ad hoc} cooling function that does not take into account the effects of scattering and absorption of the radiation.
 As in \citet{Avara16}, we have also seen the presence of a weak jet with a non-uniform distribution in the south direction indicating that a large amount of material in this region is blocking the radiation as seen by the location of $\tau$=1 for electron scattering.

-We have found that the radial profile of the mass accretion rate is not flat as seen in \citet{Avara16} due to the use of radiative transfer which requires a long evolution in order to reach thermal equilibrium and also due to the density and energy floors required to keep our simulation stable and the non triviality of removing floor material during analysis.
-Future simulations will provide more time-snapshots in oder to better remove effects of floors.
-Improvements in the M1-closure scheme are required in order to be able to properly handle multiple light rays.
+Our results can also be compared with the findings of \citet{Sadowski16c} whom computed the accretion efficiencies in a similar configuration however with the magnetic field in the SANE state and found accretion efficiencies close to the expected values of the NT73 model with the extra efficiencies coming from the plunging region.

-We quantify the effects of resolution on our results by comparing our fiducial simulations to bother lower and very high resolution simulations to better understand convergence.
-Our simulation RADvHR demonstrates the highest efficiency from all of our RAD simulations as expected, though MADiHR had an even larger efficiency since radiative transfer wasn't taken into account.
-All simulations reported in this study have shown that the wind carries the largest portion of outgoing energy, and the results reported here and in \citet{Avara16} showed that the accretion flow can extract rotational energy from the black hole producing a weak jet.
+We quantify the effects of resolution on our results by comparing our fiducial simulations to both lower and high resolution simulations to test convergence.
+Our simulation RADvHR demonstrates the highest efficiency from all of our RAD simulations since the magnetic flux transport has been more efficient, though MADiHR had an even larger efficiency.
+All simulations reported in this study have shown that the wind carries the largest portion of outgoing energy, and that the accretion flow can extract rotational energy from the black hole producing a weak jet, both results consistent with the findings of \citet{Avara16}.